Syracuse Permanently Expels Frat After Racist Video

 Advertisement

-On Saturday, Syverud said that the university is pursuing an investigation into the videos with "speed and vigour" and has interviewed dozens of people, according to the Daily Orange.
+On Saturday, Syverud said that the university is pursuing an investigation into the videos with "speed and vigor" and has interviewed dozens of people, according to the Daily Orange.

 In the first video, members participate in a series of sketches in which they simulate sex acts with a beer can, laugh about gassing Jews, and one of them pledges, "I solemnly swear to always have hatred in my heart for n------, s----, and most importantly the fucking k----."